 Side effects from radiation therapy to the pelvis

-If you get radiation therapy to any part of the pelvis, you might have one or more of the digestive problems described in the section “Radiation therapy to the stomach and abdomen.”
+If you get radiation therapy to any part of the pelvis, you might have one or more of the digestive problems described in Side effects of radiation therapy to the stomach and abdomen.
 You may have some irritation of your bladder, as well as changes in your fertility (ability to have children) and your sex life.

 Pelvic radiation can affect the bladder, which can cause problems like: